bichotll/radio/README.md

 bower install
 ```

-Again, opening a new tab is recommended if reviewing.
+Again, opening a new terminal tab is recommended if reviewing.

 ```
 gulp watch